 Instagram Stories.
 They’re not new, but they’re definitely where all the good stuff on Instagram is these days.
 Instagram obviously paid to attention to my last post (obviously) and has changed its feed so it’s closer to reverse-chronological order again, so I’ve been spending a little more time over there recently.
 And Stories is where it’s at.
-There is so much creativity, so much fun, so much authentic.
+There is so much creativity, so much fun, so much authentic, whether you’re trying to find cute tops for women or the latest vacation your favorite celeb has just got back from.
 And I love the ability to save previous stories as an edited highlight that is pinned to your profile (our recent trip to India is pinned to mine if you’re interested).
 Try checking out Conde Nast Traveller for some serious adventuring tips ( I love their tips for Italy), or maybe the Economist for interesting takes on global news.

 As for food and travel, try Andrea Gentl and Alice Gao for some beautiful recent posts on their trips to India.
 Or Lucy Laucht for some beautiful images as she travels.
 It makes me want the summer holidays to come sooner.

 Sneaky 365.
 One of the reasons I have been spending more time on Instagram is because I’ve started a sneaky 365.
 It’s all digital to try to encourage me to share on a daily basis.
 I’m doing the whole thing in black and white so far but I’m not excluding colour as the days and weeks go on.
 So far, I’ve been using the Pan-F filter on Filmborn, which is my favourite monochrome filter for getting just the right amount of dark black and contrast.
 I’ve also been playing with the Slow Shutter app when I’ve been out and about.
 I highly recommend it; have a play and see what you come up with.